jontek2/A-better-print_start-macro/README.md

 # The print_start macro for v0

+As mentioned above you will need to uncomment parts of this macro for it to work on your v0.
 Replace this macro with your current print_start macro in your printer.cfg

 ```
 #####################################################################
 #   print_start macro